 Attendance policies should state clearly who needs to be notified and what action should be taken and any relevant timescales.
 Parents should be asked to provide contact details for at least 2 or more people who can be contacted in the event that a child does not attend school.
-Schools should refer to Camden's "Children missing from education" policy and the CSCP missing children protocol for further details available at: Schools and Nurseries Safeguarding Policies | Camden Safeguarding Children Board Where a parent notifies the school that they are removing the child so they can be educated at home, the following notifications should be made:
+Schools should refer to Camden's "Children missing from education" policy Children-missing-from-education-policy-September-2020.docx (live.com)

+and the CSCP missing children protocol: